-What happens when you don’t get any reaction to your art or your words?
+What happens when you don’t get any reaction to your art or your words on social media?
 Have you ever posted your art or a carefully written caption on social media only to hear crickets?
-Have you ever shown your art at a group show and had nobody show up or nobody wander past your work?
+Getting no engagement from your community happens a lot–even in person.
+Have you ever shown your art at a group show or art fair and had nobody show up or nobody wander past your work?
 Or when they do look at your work, they linger for a second and then continue walking without saying a word?

 Does this crush you and make you feel like you’re failing, and nobody likes your art, you’re not unique enough to get attention, you aren’t a real artist, oh no what am I doing with my life, who am I, why did I even try?

 Just me?
 Oh okay…

 As a sensitive artist, I know that a lack of reaction from people around you can be just as unpleasant, and sometimes worse than someone coming right out and insulting your work.
 I’m very good at making up stories in silence.
 The silence between me and another human can crank my insecurities and self-doubt on high.

 “If they aren’t saying nice things, they must be thinking a buttload of not-so-nice things,” I think.

 You cannot accept silence as a judgment of your work

 I know this isn’t easy, but you have to reframe the silence and lack of engagement.
 I’ve been here.
 It’s natural to seek validation from our peers, and it sucks when you don’t get the validation you want–but let’s dive a little deeper into the silence you may be experiencing.

 What do you do online or in person?